 Chief of Police

-Deputy Chief Anderson received a Bachelor’s of Arts degree in Criminal Justice from Minnesota State University of Moorhead.
-Anderson is a graduate of the 250th class of the FBI National Academy in 2012, and the Northwestern School of Police Staff and Command.
-Anderson earned the Franklin M. Kremmel Leadership Award at the Northwestern School of Police Staff and Command.
+Deputy Chief Anderson received a bachelor of arts degree in Criminal Justice from Minnesota State University Moorhead.
+He is a graduate of the 250th class of the FBI National Academy in 2012, and the Northwestern School of Police Staff and Command.
+He earned the Franklin M. Kremmel Leadership Award at the Northwestern School of Police Staff and Command.
 Anderson is additionally trained in Advance Crash Investigation and Reconstruction and Internal Affairs Investigation.

 Anderson initiated the creation of the Fargo Police Department's Mentoring Program, selected the committee and provided guidance and vision to the implementation of this program.
 Anderson also redefined the roles and responsibilities of the Crime Analyst position and the weekly Intelligence Lead Policing meetings.

 Anderson served in the North Dakota Air National Guard for 22 years.
 He enlisted as Security Forces for 12 years.
 He served as a Personnel Officer (ND JFHQ); the 119th Service Flight Commander; the 199th Force Support Squadron Operations Officer; and the 199th Security Forces Commander.

 Lieutenant Mathew Sanders has been employed with the Fargo Police Department since January 1995.
 Sanders worked as a Narcotics Detective prior to being promoted to the rank of Sergeant in January 2005.
 Sanders supervised patrol officers, the Narcotics Unit and the Personal and Property Crimes teams in the Investigations Unit as a Sergeant.
 Sanders was promoted to the rank of Lieutenant in May 2014 where he oversaw a patrol district in the Field Services Division.